Skip to main content

 3. Charles Schwab — Best US Bank for International Use

-If you are a US citizen or resident who needs a traditional bank account for tax purposes and domestic finances, the Charles Schwab High Yield Investor Checking Account is the gold standard for international use.
+If you’re a US citizen or resident who needs a traditional bank account for tax purposes and domestic finances, the Charles Schwab High Yield Investor Checking Account is the gold standard for international use.

 What to watch out for:

 Our experience: We use Charles Schwab as our “home base” US bank account and pair it with Wise for currency conversion.
-The ATM fee refund alone saves $20-40/month when you need cash in countries where cards are not widely accepted.
-We have never had the card frozen for international use, which we attribute to Schwab being accustomed to customers traveling.
+The ATM fee refund alone saves $20-40/month when you need cash in countries where cards aren’t widely accepted.
+We’ve never had the card frozen for international use, which we attribute to Schwab being accustomed to customers traveling.

 Cost: $0 monthly fee. $0 ATM fees (all refunded). $0 foreign transaction fees.